reubenjohn/task-companion-ui/README.md

 pnpm dev
 ```

-Your app template should now be running on [localhost:3000](http://localhost:3000/).
+The local instance should now be running on [localhost:3000](http://localhost:3000/).

 ## Authors & Attribution